Anthony Arkwright: Murders and arrests

-Following his dismissal, Arkwright returned to Wath-upon-Dearne, where he stabbed his grandfather, 68-year-old Stanislav Pudoikas, at his allotment.
+Following his dismissal, Arkwright returned to Adwick road in Mexborough, where he stabbed his grandfather, 68-year-old Stanislav Pudoikas, at his allotment.
 This resulted in Pudoikas suffering paralysis.
 Arkwright then dragged Pudoikas into a shed and used a 14 lb lump hammer to crush his skull.
 After killing his grandfather, Arkwright went on a pub crawl in Mexborough and dropped hints about the murder, saying things such as, "It's been murder on the allotment today."
 It was believed that Arkwright's second victim was his grandfather's housekeeper, 73-year-old Elsa Kronadaite, whilst he was in the process of taking his grandfather's savings of £3,000.
 The bodies of both Pudoikis and Kronadaite lay undiscovered for six days.

 The next to be killed was Arkwright's neighbour Raymond Ford, an unemployed former teacher who was already being bullied by him.
 Arkwright had also stolen items from Ford's flat and Ford reported him to the police for the thefts.
 Arkwright knew this and wanted revenge.
 At 3 am on 28 August 1988, he entered Ford's flat completely naked apart from a devil mask.
 Arkwright stabbed Ford between 250 and 540 times and draped his entrails around the room that he had been murdered in.
 He then went home to shower off the blood and at 7 am, the police came to arrest him for burgling Ford's flat, completely unaware that Ford lay dead next door.
 After being interviewed for three hours and then released on police bail for a court appearance the following week, Arkwright went out for another drinking session, amazed at being a murderer allowed to walk free from a police station.